Best Cenotes Near Cancun you just HAVE TO visit: from Tulum to Holbox

 Bring: a towel for lounging and a picnic lunch.
 There are lots of great places to relax around Cenote Azul.

-Cenotes Dos Ojos
+Snorkeling at Cenotes Dos Ojos

 Less touristy than Cenote Azul, Cenotes Dos Ojos is one of the most incredible sights I’ve seen near Cancun.
 Again, it’s easily accessible from the main highway, but there are fewer visitors here than other cenotes.
 Check out our full article on Cenotes Dos Ojos here!